scott-park1/Pocket-Doro/README.md

 Pocket Doro is designed to be a companion app to help you improve your productivity.
 It is not a substitute for self-discipline and focus.
 Remember to use it as a tool to assist you in managing your study or work sessions effectively.
 We hope you enjoy using Pocket Doro and find it beneficial for your productivity journey.
 Happy studying!

-To access Pocket Doro please click here (dokku deployment link will go here)
+To access Pocket Doro please click here https://pocketdoro.pushed.nz/

 ## Installation instruction
 npm install